Should you Try the Keto Diet? Find Out Here

 Ketogenic diet for Indians

 Following a keto diet can be challenging for Indians as typical Indian foods are rich in carbohydrates.
 Despite this, Indians can still follow a keto diet without switching over to other forms of cuisines.
 Food items such as paneer, butter, gram flour, fish, chicken, mutton, and vegetables like spinach bottle gourd, ground gourd, brinjals, and beetroots are extremely effective for keto diets and are nutritious as well.
-This will result in quick weight loss and regulate insulin levels in the blood.
+This will result in quick weight loss and regulate the levels of the hormone that lowers sugar in the blood.
 Mentioned below is an example of an Indian keto diet which can be followed for multiple advantages.

 - Breakfast– Paneer bhurji, cheese omelet with vegetables or egg bhurji with vegetables, walnuts, pistachios, and almonds.

 - Lunch- Sarso Ka Saag, paneer, spinach soup with button mushrooms and white butter, butter chicken, lemon chicken curry, and boiled chicken with vegetables, ladyfinger fry along with peanuts and naan made using almond flour.